Fundraising campaign for neonatal research at Hospital Sant Joan de Déu

 - In Spain, 31,000 preterm babies are born every year, which translates to 1 in 13.

-- At the Neonatal Intensive Care Unit (NICU), 700 newborn babies are admitted every year, i.e. 2 a day.
+- 700 newborn babies are admitted to the Neonatal Intensive Care Unit (NICU) every year, i.e. 2 a day.

 Hospital Sant Joan de Déu Social Projects

 Sant Joan de Déu Maternity and Child Hospital is part of a private healthcare group that encompasses 40,000 professional people in over 50 countries.
-Its research, especially regarding paediatric diseases, makes it a benchmark children's hospital in both Spain and Europe.+ Info
+Its level of research and care in paediatric diseases make it one of the leading children's hospitals in Spain and Europe.+ Info